FotoForensics provides budding researchers and professional investigators access to cutting-edge tools for digital photo forensics.

 There is a difference between real and authentic.
 A real photo of a forged document or a staged situation will not appear unusual under ELA.
 This is because the picture is real, even if the subject of the photo is not authentic.
 ELA does not identify the authenticity or other attributes related to the picture's subject.

-ELA also does not detect all forms of digital manipulation; it only identifies differences in the error level potential.
+ELA also does not detect all forms of digital manipulation; it only identifies differences in the JPEG compression rate.
 Digital modifications that do not significantly alter the error level potential, such as a minor color adjustment over the entire picture, may not be detected by ELA.

 A very low quality picture that has undergone multiple resaves will have no more error level potential.
 A black result is informative: this picture (1) is not a camera original, (2) is very low quality, and (3) has been repeatedly resaved.

 Why does this ELA picture look different from other ELA systems?